 In Thai, it is called Pad Pak Boong Fai Daeng (Stir-fried morning glory with red flames.)
 The red flames refer to the flashing fire that quickly charred the top of the stir fry at high heat while the morning glory gets tossed from the bottom of the wok into the air.

 It’s quite a show-stopper for such a tasty side dish.
-This burst of red flame gives the dish its wok hei taste that makes the stir fry dish memorable.
+This burst of red flame gives the dish its wok hei taste, making the stir-fry dish memorable.
 A wok hei refers to the distinctive taste of the seasoned wok cooking food at a very high temperature.

 What is morning glory?